aka: Anti Gravity

 open/close all folders

 - ARIA, set on Mars (a.k.a.
 Aqua) matches Earth's gravity perfectly.
 However, it requires a group of underground gravity technicians called Gnomes to make this happen.
 Al, one of the Gnomes, is a recurring side character.
 Due to ARIA's nature as a feel-good series, though, just how this Artificial Gravity works is left unexplained.

-- It was explained in the manga.
-They seem to use some strange, very high density crystal only found on Mars as gravity source, and send it to parts of the planet where it's needed through pipe networks controlled by organ-like instrument.
-This might not considered as artificial gravity, though, as mass IS gravity, so it's normal gravity.
+- According to the manga, they use some strange, very high density crystal only found on Mars as gravity source, and send it to parts of the planet where it's needed through pipe networks controlled by an organ-like instrument.
+Best not think about it too hard.

 - Increasing the force of blunt attacks, enabling mechs to perform a literal Megaton Punch.

 - Uchuu Senkan Yamato is an anime work that plays this trope deadly straight.
 Seems to come along with Space Is an Ocean.
 The Yamato's operations are badly disrupted when the gravity fails in season 2.
 They are actually unable to launch their fighters, what with the fighters floating around wildly in the hangar.

 - Sol Bianca had a scene where one space pirate complained about the gravity being off.
 Meanwhile the other one was fixing the ship told them to stop complaining and wait it out